 55.7 km: The pub in Rainham is closed

-63.8 km: Mayfield B&B in Gillingham is closed
+63.8 km: Mayfield B&B and The Balmoral in Gillingham are closed

 65.3 km: Ramada Encore in Chatham has a new website: http://hotels.etrip.net/Hotel/Ramada_Encore_Chatham.htm